Legal information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 We are using a number of solutions to enable hearings to take place.
 These includes:

-- We have significantly increased the amount of teleconferences we can run using BTMeetMe.
+- We have significantly increased the number of teleconferences we can run using BTMeetMe.
 Participants will be sent conference call phone numbers, and no specialist equipment is required other than a phone (and any speakers that you may wish to use).

 Please note, HMCTS does not currently support the use of other video conferencing applications and therefore Skype and CVP should be used.
-Hearings heard via Skype and CVP are accessible to all users.

 Looking ahead, we are expanding the capacity of our fully video hearings solution, which has been used on a small-scale in specified civil, family and tax tribunal hearing types.
 We want to make sure this bespoke video hearing solution is robust and can handle significant volumes of hearings, as quickly as possible.
 No bespoke software will be needed to join hearings in a CVP room or for fully video hearings.